Composite asymmetric dark matter with a dark photon portal: Multimessenger tests: Summary

 \section{Summary}

 We presented comprehensive studies on the composite ADM.
 We explored four models for ADM decay.
-We considered two values of the mass ratio between dark photon and dark meson ($2m_A'/m_\pi'$), where each can have either two-flavor vector-like dark quarks or three-flavor chiral dark quarks.
+We considered two values of the mass ratio between dark photon and dark meson ($2m_A'/m_\pi'$) that provide different dominant channel of the dark meson decay, where each can have either two-flavor vector-like dark quarks or three-flavor chiral dark quarks.

 We investigated multimessenger signatures arising from ADM decay, viz., $e^+$, $e^-$, $\gamma$ rays, and $\nu$-s.
-Each component limits lifetimes of ADM with masses of $1-10$~GeV.
+We performed a detailed analysis of the constraints on the ADM decay since the ADM mass lies in the range of $1$--$10$~GeV in the composite ADM scenario.
+The decay products $e^\pm$ and $\gamma$ from the ADM with the low mass are less energetic, which can be out of the reach of AMS-02 and Fermi-LAT.
+Therefore, we also considered the data from other observations sensitive to the low-energy $e^\pm$ and $\gamma$-ray fluxes.
+As for the constraint from the neutrino signals, we put a conservative bound on the ADM lifetime by the approach with the $\chi^2$ function.

 While the constraints from $e^+/e^-$ depend on the specific propagation model employed, they yield the most stringent limits corresponding to $\gtrsim10^{26}$~s for all ADM models.
 The limits obtained from $\gamma$ rays range between $10^{24}-10^{25}$~s, and those obtained from neutrino observations with Super-K are also comparable.
 We showed that neutrino observations are useful for obtaining robust constraints, and future neutrino observations with Hyper-K and DUNE can improve the bounds.

-The phenomenology of composite ADM is rich.
-SM protons can interact with dark baryons charged under $U(1)_D$ through a dark photon portal.
-When the composite ADM consists of such dark baryons, direct detection experiments constrain the ADM-nucleon scattering cross section~\cite{Ibe:2018juk}.
-Meanwhile, we may consider the case that the DM is composed of the dark baryons neutral under $U(1)_D$.
-This case can be realized when the neutral dark baryons are lighter than the charged ones due to the dark flavor violating corrections to the dark baryon masses, such as the $U(1)_D$ interaction and the current dark quark masses.
-The composite ADM can couple to nucleons even for this case through the $U(1)_D$ violating mixing between the neutral and charged dark baryons~\cite{Kamada:2021cow} and through the magnetic moment under $U(1)_D$~\cite{Kamada:2020buc}.
+In addition, the IceCube-Gen2 upgrade~\citep{IceCube-Gen2:2020qha} and the ORCA instrument of KM3Net~\cite{Miranda:2022kzs} will also be sensitive to neutrino detection above $\sim 1$--$3$~GeV.